jamiegibney/sorting_algo_visualiser/README.md

 #### Refactors
 - [x] Prevent sending audio generation task to thread pool if it's not needed (the challenge is *how* to know when it's not needed).
 - [ ] Separate the sorting array to a separate type, which is held by a "manager" which offers methods like prepare, capture dumping, resizing etc. This prevents sorting algorithms from modifying the actual array beyond the usual sorting operations.
-- [ ] Documentation for more of the core API
 - [ ] Better names for certain types/functions
 - [ ] Manage which audio threads receive which incoming events more intelligently.
 - [ ] Further optimise audio processing (SIMD?) to increase max voice count.